mSvcBench/muBench/Docs/Deployment.md

 ---
 ## Further Works

-Up until to now, the deploying part of the MSS requires Kubernetes, but the availability can be expanded in the future.
+Up to now, the µBench simulator works in a Kubernetes environment.

-TODO
+We plan to extend its availability on [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/#prerequisites) in the near future.